 Keeping your communications secure is one of the most difficult challenges.
-No matter if you’re talking about business secrets, communicating with your lawyer, or exchanging private information, it’s incredibly important to keep confidential information confidential.
+Whether you’re talking about business secrets, communicating with your lawyer, or exchanging private information, it’s imperative to keep confidential information well, confidential.

 1. Identification of critical information

-What is it you are trying to hide?
-In the context of a digital conversation, it’s largely the content and metadata that will expose you.
+What personal details do you want to keep private?
+The first thing that comes to mind is your critical information.
+In the context of a digital conversation, it’s primarily the content and metadata that will expose you.
 Content is the conversation itself, while metadata describes the information relating to this information.
 Metadata includes who you talk to, when, the duration, and the frequency of the conversations.

 2. Analysis of threats

 Who would you want to keep your personal data away from?
 If you’re only hiding information from your stalker or neighbor, your risks and vulnerabilities are very different than if you’re up against a powerful nation-state.
 From there, you can develop a profile of each threat.
 You can think of the resources they have at their disposal and figure out what they’re after.
 This will give you enough information to consider the next question.